VoHTNov/pwn.college/494/6.0/README.md

-Solve challenge baby rop level 6.0
-  You can use pust function to change the RAX register value to what you want with
+Solve challenge baby rop level 6.0: You can use Puts function to change the RAX register value to what you want with; use open@plt, read@plt, puts@plt to print flag